EsupPortail/Esup-Pod/docs/4.x/Installation/optional/meeting-install_en.md

 At the University of Montpellier, we use a specific BBB ESR tenant for our institution.

-A dedicated instant messaging channel is available on Esup's RocketChat: [https://rocket.esup-portail.org/channel/plateformes_numeriques_ESR](https://rocket.esup-portail.org/channel/plateformes_numeriques_ESR)
+A dedicated instant messaging channel is available on Esup’s RocketChat: [https://rocket.esup-portail.org/channel/plateformes_numeriques_ESR](https://rocket.esup-portail.org/channel/plateformes_numeriques_ESR)

 ## The Pod Meetings Module